khalid-naami/khalid-naami.github.io/blog/2026-06-05-iran-retaliates-us-fifth-fleet-base-struck.md

 ## The Failure of the 70% Threshold

 The Iranian retaliation highlights a gap in U.S. intelligence and planning.
-Inside the Pentagon, senior U.S. military commanders had presented President Trump with an optimistic plan for a preemptive strike, promising a minimum 70% degradation of Iran's military capabilities.
-Trump had reportedly authorized the U.S. "zero hour" strike based on these assurances.
+Inside the Pentagon, senior military commanders had presented President Trump with an optimistic plan for a preemptive strike, promising a minimum 70% degradation of Iran's military capabilities.
+Trump had reportedly authorized the "zero hour" strike based on these assurances.

 However, the rapid and accurate Iranian response indicates that the U.S.-Israeli operation failed to achieve its strategic objectives.
-Rather than disabling Iran's missile launch capabilities, the initial strike left Tehran's mobile U.S.-targeted missile units operational.
+Rather than disabling Iran's missile launch capabilities, the initial strike left Tehran's mobile missile units operational.

 Following the attack, the Pentagon and the White House issued statements clarifying that they did not target Iranian political or religious leadership.
-In Tehran, U.S. observers and Iranian officials confirmed that Supreme Leader Ayatollah Khamenei is secure, and the family of President Masoud Pezeshkian released updates confirming his safety, signaling that both sides are attempting to manage the scope of the escalation.
+In Tehran, officials confirmed that Supreme Leader Ayatollah Khamenei is secure, and the family of President Masoud Pezeshkian released updates confirming his safety, signaling that both sides are attempting to manage the scope of the escalation.

 ## Araqchi's Gulf Diplomacy and Airspace Closure

 Prior to the strikes, Iranian Foreign Minister Abbas Araqchi engaged in active diplomacy, visiting Gulf capitals including Doha, Kuwait City, Riyadh, and Abu Dhabi.
-Araqchi drew clear boundaries for regional governments, warning that any base utilized to facilitate U.S. or U.S.-Israel attacks on Iran would be treated as a legitimate target.
+Araqchi drew clear boundaries for regional governments, warning that any base utilized to facilitate U.S. or Israeli attacks on Iran would be treated as a legitimate target.

 Following the commencement of hostilities, several developments emerged:
 1.  **Airspace Closure:** Commercial airspace across the Gulf region has been entirely closed, disrupting international aviation routes.
 2.  **Sovereignty Warnings:** The Saudi Ministry of Foreign Affairs issued a statement expressing concern over violations of state sovereignty.
 The statement referenced both the U.S.-Israeli strikes violating Iranian territory and the subsequent use of regional airspace by Iranian missiles, calling for an immediate return to international law and a cessation of hostilities.
-3.  **Base Neutrality:** Gulf states are actively lobbying Washington to ensure that local bases—such as Al Udeid in Qatar and Ali Al Salem in Kuwait—are not utilized for U.S. offensive operations, in an effort to shield their own infrastructure from retaliatory strikes.
+3.  **Base Neutrality:** Gulf states are actively lobbying Washington to ensure that local bases—such as Al Udeid in Qatar and Ali Al Salem in Kuwait—are not utilized for offensive operations, in an effort to shield their own infrastructure from retaliatory strikes.

 ## Geopolitical Outlook